tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/list.md

 $ seaplane metadata list --help seaplane-metadata-list [PKGVER]
 List one or more metadata key-value pairs

+Keys and values will be displayed in base64 encoded format by default because they may contain arbitrary binary data.
+Using --decode allows one to decode them and display the unencoded values.
+However since they may contain arbitrary data, it's possible to re-encode them into a different format for display purposes using --display-encoding

 USAGE:
     seaplane metadata list <DIR> [OPTIONS]